-Survivors Week is an essential element of The Meadows’ inpatient treatment that is offered year-round as a weeklong workshop − Survivors I − open to all interested individuals.
+Survivors is an essential element of The Meadows’ inpatient treatment program.
+It is offered year-round as a weeklong workshop, open to all interested individuals.

 Informational Phase: Through psycho-education, participants are introduced to the concept of developmental immaturity and the impact of the profound relationship between the child and the major caregivers.
 As perceived through the eyes of the child, the wounding is highlighted, without placing blame on parents.
 Participants discover the impact their childhood experiences have had on their self-esteem, boundary system, level of dependency, and ability to be moderate in all things.